datakind/data-recipes-ai/CONTRIBUTION.md

 You can use `pytest` to run your tests, no matter which type of test it is.

+### Code quality tests

+GitHub has an action to run the pre-commit tests to ensure code adheres to standards.
+See folder `'github/workflows` for more details.

+### End-to-end tests

+End-to-end tests have been configured in GitHub actions which use promptflow to call a wrapper around the chainlit UI, or order to test when memories/recipes are used as well as when the assistant does some on-the-fly analysis.
+To do this, the chainlit class is patched heavily, and there are limitations in how cleanly this could be done, so it isn't an exact replica of the true application, but does capture changes with the flow as well as test the assistant directly.
+The main body of integration tests will test recipes server and the assistant independantly.

+Additionally, there were some limitation when implementing in GitHub actions where workaround were implemented until a lter data, namely: promptflow is run on the GitHub actions host rather than in docker, and the promptflow wrapper to call chainlit has to run as a script and kill the script based on a STDOUT string.
+These should be fixed in future.

+Code for e2e tests can be found here ...

 ## GitHub Workflow

 As many other open source projects, we use the famous